Albanosmilus: Description

-Paleobiology
+Paleobiology and paleoecology

+Predatory behavior

 Albanosmilus is speculated to either have been a pack or solitary hunter.
-A 2020 study estimated that A. jourdani had a jaw gape of 90 degrees. ^{Including supplementary materials} Coprolites likely referable to this genus were described in 2023, which may suggest that Albanosmilus was an apex predator in this locality.
+A 2020 study estimated that A. jourdani had a jaw gape of 90°. ^{Including supplementary materials} Coprolites likely referable to this genus were described in 2023, which may suggest that Albanosmilus was an apex predator in this locality.
 Presumably, like other carnivorans that weighed over 25 kg, it probably hunted herbivores its size or larger.
 Due to the lack of bone fragments, it's suggested that the diet of Albanosmilus largely consisted of meat, which is consistent with its hypercarnviorous dentition and presumed nutrients.
 While A. jourdani was recovered as an ambush, ambulatory predator, A. whitfordi has been recovered as a cursorial predator based on elbow morphology.

-Paleoecology
+Ecology

 Albanosmilus jourdani was found in Eurasia, and lived from 11.9-9.1 Ma. ^{Including supplementary materials} This species was found in Gratkorn, it coexisted with herbivores such as would include equid Anchitherium, suids such as Parachleuastochoerus steinheimensis and listriodontinae Listriodon splendens, palaeomerycidae Palaeomeryx, chalicotheriidae Chalicotherium, aceratheriinae rhinos Aceratherium, Brachypotherium and Lartetotherium, and deinotheriinae proboscidean Deinotherium.
 The contemporary carnivoran within this locality was the hyena Protictitherium, both carnivores would've coexisted by hunting prey of different sizes.
 Based on the coprolites, equid, suids, and palaeomerycids were probable prey for Albanosmilus.
 While on the other hand, chalicotheres, rhinos, and proboscideans were would've been improbable prey, with social hunting comparable to lion prides being required to hunt young proboscideans.
 On the other hand, there is possible evidence of Albanosmilus scavenging on Deinotherium.

+Life reconstruction of Machairodus, a machairodont that coexisted with Albanosmilus across Eurasia.